File lock

 #Why sidecar?

 The lock file sits next to the protected resource.
-If a process crashes mid-lock, the next acquirer notices the held entry, inspects its payload (PID, host, acquired-at timestamp), and decides — via shouldReclaim (defaulting to "is the lock older than staleMs?") — whether to take it over.
+If a process crashes mid-lock, the next acquirer notices the held entry, inspects its payload (PID, host, acquired-at timestamp), and decides — via shouldReclaim (defaulting to "is the lock older than staleMs?") — whether it should keep waiting or fail.

 The library installs a process.on("exit") handler that releases all currently-held locks synchronously, so well-behaved exits leave no stale sidecars.
-Crashes still need the reclaim path.
+Crashed holders leave their sidecar behind; remove those through an application-owned recovery path after you have proved the holder cannot still be writing.

-The key is a per-manager identifier used to keep state isolated across multiple managers in the same process.
-Use distinct keys for distinct lock domains ("snapshot", "compact", "build").
+managerKey is an optional identifier used to keep state isolated across multiple lock domains in the same process.
+Use distinct keys for distinct domains ("snapshot", "compact", "build").
+If omitted, fs-safe derives one from the target path.

 #Acquire options